nmmsv/cse185-spring18-week4/CSE185_Week4_PartI.md

 This may take a while to run (~20 minutes).
 While you are waiting, move on to part 4 to visualize the RNA-seq data, which can be done independently of the `kallisto` run.

 <blockquote>
-**UNIX TIP**: TODO more on running bash scripts + executable permissions. maybe someone wants to fill this in :)
+**UNIX TIP**: To run your bash scripts as executables, you need to change the access premissions of the file to allow execution.
+To do so, use the following command:

+  `chmod +x sample.sh `
+Alternatively, you can run a non-executable bash script with `bash sample.sh` command.
 </blockquote>

 ## 4. Visualizing data using a genome-browser